Aussie Racing Cars: Cars

 A Holden VY Commodore-bodied Aussie Racing Car.

 A Toyota Aurion-bodied Aussie Racing Car.

 A "Euro GT"-bodied Aussie Racing Car.

 A Holden Cruze-bodied Aussie Racing Car.

 A Chevrolet Camaro-bodied Aussie Racing Car.

 The Aussie Racing Car combines current racing technology and performance in a one-design class where all cars are mechanically identical with strict rules in place to maintain that position.
 Various body styles are permitted.
 Originally only 1940 Ford Coupé and Holden FJ body styles were available, with Ford AU Falcon and Holden VY Commodore styles, which replicate V8 Supercars, later made available.
 A Toyota Aurion body shape was launched in 2008, followed by a Holden Cruze in 2012 and a Mercedes-Benz inspired "Euro GT" in 2013.
 Nissan Altima, Ford Mustang, and Chevrolet Camaro were added in 2014.
 Hyundai Elantra debuted during the 2015 series.

 Cars are constructed on a purpose-built steel tubular space frame chassis with integral roll cage construction designed and approved to stringent engineering specifications.
 The lightweight composite body is a designed caricature of its full-size counterpart featuring opening doors, boot and lift off front section.
 Powered by a 1.3L 125 bhp twin cam 16 valve engine sourced second-hand from used Yamaha FJR1300 motorcycles that revs to 11500 rpm.
 The 515 kg all up weight provides a high power-to-weight ratio that allows the car to reach speeds in excess of 200 km/h.
+Beginning in the 2026 season, the category began the phasing out the aging 1300CC engine in favour of the 890CC Yamaha MT-09 engine, for the benefit of greater spare parts availability, but with the trade-off of lower power output.
 Lap times achieved at Oran Park Raceway are within six seconds of a V8 Supercar.
 They feature fully adjustable suspension geometry, performance brakes and controlled competition tyres that produce high grip levels.
 All cars are hand built in the ARC facility and supplied ready to race.

 The cockpit layout is purpose built and fitted with a five-point racing harness.
 The steering requires only one turn lock-to-lock and minimal steering movement during racing.
 The sequential gear lever is close to the steering wheel and the carbon fibre dash displays the necessary instrumentation.
 The chassis design incorporates simplicity in suspension adjustment to cater for all drivers' preferences including castor/camber, sway bar, roll centre and ride height etc. Brakes have front to rear bias adjustment.